Rethinking player evaluation in sports: Goals above expectation and beyond: Discussion and practical considerations

 Our results show that GAX and rGAX, in essence, measure shooting skills similarly, as evidenced by near-perfect correlation between the two metrics (see Figure~\ref{fig:GAX_vs_rGAX}).
 However, rGAX have two main advantages over GAX: They allow (i) for valid frequentist uncertainty quantification, i.e., for the computation of valid confidence intervals and $p$-values, and (ii) for the interpretation of rGAX as a player strength estimate in a semiparametric model, i.e., rGAX are related to the effect a player has on the likelihood of scoring a goal from a shot while accounting for the shot-specific circumstances $Z$.

 Additionally, rGAX address recent criticism of GAX as a measure of shooting skill (see Section~\ref{sec:GAX_BG}).
 In particular, \cite{DR24} criticize GAX for not adequately measuring skills due to (1) limited sample size resulting in high variances, (2) biases arising from including all shots as opposed to only specific categories (e.g., footed shots), and (3) biases arising from interdependencies in the data (selection bias).
 The issue of limited sample size is innate to soccer, as shots and goals scored are only rarely observed events.
 Hence, it is difficult to directly address or circumvent the issue.
 However, the ability of rGAX to provide valid frequentist inference allows to quantify the variability in the estimates.
 We view (2) as less of an issue of GAX per se, but a problem of defining the correct estimand of interest.
 To pick up on an example of \cite{DR24}, we agree that taking into account footed and headed shots may make a difference for players particularly good at one category. rGAX are able to address this issue by accounting for the shot type (e.g., footed vs. headed shot) in both regressions used to compute rGAX.
 At the same time, if the sole interest is in identifying the ability to shoot with the foot (or head), then only these types of shots should be taken into account.
-Although this may reduce sample size drastically, this effect thereof is captured in the uncertainty bounds provided by rGAX.
-Finally, by explicitly modeling the propensity of a player taking a shot given the circumstances of the shot, i.e., by regressing $X$ on $Z$, rGAX account for the fact that skilled players possess a shooting profile that differs from that of the average player.
+Although this may reduce sample size drastically, this effect is captured in the uncertainty bounds provided by rGAX.
+Finally, by explicitly modeling the propensity of a player taking a shot given the circumstances of the shot, i.e., by regressing $X^p$ on $Z$, rGAX account for the fact that skilled players possess a shooting profile that differs from that of the average player.
 Hence, rGAX address (3) and are shown to be more robust to the data used for computing the xG model.
 Our results show that, in contrast to GAX, rGAX are less affected when estimating an xG model from data containing an overrepresentation of a certain set of players.
+Lastly, although we cannot directly address the instability issue due to lack of data for more seasons, rGAX offers new perspectives for evaluating stability by using $p$-values and confidence intervals, which we leave for future work.

 In summary, we demonstrate that rGAX and, in general, residualized metrics of a similar form (see Table~\ref{tab:applications} and Appendix~\ref{app:use_cases}) provide a step toward more effectively measuring player skills.
 In the following, we discuss relevant practical considerations when using these residualized metrics for player evaluation.